laprado/pascal-language-server/README.md

 - `<User home directory>/.lazarus` (e.g. `/home/user/.lazarus`)
 - `<System settings directory>/lazarus` (e.g. `/etc/lazarus`)

-If auto-detection does not work for you, you can also specify these parameters manually in one of the following ways:
+In addition, you can also specify these parameters manually in one of the following ways:

 1. Set the environment variables: